 - salt and pepper to taste

-- 1 tbsp green hot sauce optional
+- 1 tablespoon green hot sauce optional but highly recommended

 For serving (optional)